SOUTH FLORIDA SPECIALTIES

 COST: $2995

-INCLUDES: airport pick-up/drop off, all Florida transportation, all meals, park fees, 7 hotel nights and expert guide
+INCLUDES: airport pick-up/drop off, all Florida transportation, all meals, park fees, 8 days and 7 hotel nights plus expert guide

 ARRIVAL/DEPARTURE: Orlando International Airport (MCO)